ubahmapk/ynab-format-csv/README.md

 | ---------- | ------- | ---- | ------- |
 | 06/22/2021 | Payee 1 | Memo | -100.00 |
 | 06/22/2021 | Payee 2 | Memo |  500.00 |

+## Sample Transactions and Mappings

+Sample transaction and mapping files are located in the resources directory